tdulcet/Table-and-Graph-Libs/README.md

 	* Support 256 and 24-bit color
 	* Support combining/blending colors when functions cross
 * Update the `-t, --table` options of column command from [util-linux](https://en.wikipedia.org/wiki/Util-linux) to use the Table library
-* Create a new CLI tool that uses the Graph library
 * Port to other languages (C, Java, Rust, etc.)

 C++:
+* Update the CI to test with more compilers
 * Support tables with the `wchar_t`, `char16_t` and `char32_t` C data types and the `wstring`, `u16string` and `u32string` C++ data types.